City of Prairie Village

 Non-residents must be in the 2nd consecutive year of a Prairie Village Pool Membership to be eligible for a Super Pass Membership through Prairie Village.
 If you live in one of the other SuperPass cities

-(Mission or Fairway), you are not eligible to purchase a SuperPass Membership through Prairie Village and must purchase through your respective city.
+(Mission, Fairway or Roeland Park), you are not eligible to purchase a SuperPass Membership through Prairie Village and must purchase through your respective city.

 The SuperPass may only be purchased in person at City Hall.
 Please bring your pool ID card with you to City Hall.
 A SuperPass sticker will be put on your card when you purchase the upgrade.